dropbox/nautilus-dropbox/HOWTO_PACKAGE.md

 5. Add yourself to the mock group (create it if it doesn't exist), and then logout and login for the group to take affect.
+   Probably you have to run `build_packages.py` command with `sudo` permission which means you should add your root account to the mock group.
+Otherwise, you will see `The password you typed is invalid.` error.

 6. Copy rpm_resources/fedora-*.cfg to /etc/mock.